ManuGithubSteam/LinJarK/INSTALL.md

 ```
 ./install.sh i
 ```

-NOTE: Be aware that "/home/$USER/.linjark/bin" gets added to your $PATH var.
+IMPORTANT: Be aware that "/home/$USER/.linjark/bin" gets added to your $PATH var.
 Be sure that your .bashrc is called or .bash_profile gets executed on login, otherwiese Simon will not function properly!
+You can also add the Path to your /etc/environment.
+Check your distribution dokumentation for that!

 Installation of the Marry TTS Lang Packs
 ----------------------------------------